 However, this is a general practice only.
 If your LPG hose or gas regulator show any signs of damage or wear, you should replace these immediately.
 You should also do this if you are buying a boat and there is no proof how old your butane or propane regulator is.
 Hoses and regulators should be stamped with manufacturing dates.

 What Type Of Regulators Are There?

 Bottled gas for boats in the UK comes in two different types.
 The most commonly used is propane, but butane is available and still used on some boats.
 Generally speaking, propane is recommended on boats, as it is better able to cope with low temperatures in the winter.

 When changing the LPG regulator on your boat, is is important that the correct type is used.
 Propane and Butane gases work at different pressures and this pressure is set by the regulator.
 Fitting the wrong type of regulator could have severe consequences.
 This can cause serious injury and damage to property through potential fire or explosion.
 Hoses work for both gases, but must be of the correct type and stamp labelled.
 New regulators on boats must incorporate an over-pressure shut-off device (OPSO) and this is generally only available on propane regulators.

 How To Change Your LPG Regulator

 The only advice we will give at this stage is to have your LPG regulator and hose changed by a professional GasSafe engineer.
 Crimp connectors are needed to connect the hose.
 There are different length limits for different types of hose.
 Connections should be tested after installation.
 Storage lockers and compartments on boats have many different regulations to adhere to and there are many other things to look out for.

 Our engineers will have the necessary training and experience to spot any irregularities as they go along.
-We will also provide a free regulator and hose with every LPG boiler service or other gas related call out, if yours need changing.
+We can also supply a regulator and hose with every LPG boiler service or other gas related call out, if yours need changing.
 This way you can be sure it’s the correct type and up to current standard.